 We are now accepting applications for all grades for school year 2021-22.
-Enroll today and join us this fall!
+Enroll today and join us in person this fall!

 Warm and welcoming K-12 public schools in the heart of Brooklyn that prepare your child to succeed in college and life.

 Brooklyn Ascend Lower

 Brooklyn Ascend Middle

 Bushwick Ascend Lower

 East Brooklyn Ascend Lower